Skip to content

 The Beethoven Philharmonie is an Austrian orchestra, which has established itself internationally in the last few years.
 Based in Baden near Vienna, one of Beethoven’s favorite places in the very heart of Europe, it is in high demand for its interpretations of the Viennese Classics such as Beethoven, Mozart and Haydn or Franz Schubert.
 Members of established Austrian orchestras play alongside international chamber musicians, creating together a unique spirit, which distinguishes the Beethoven Philharmonie from many other orchestras.
 A strong collective energy and the joy in music-making carries the audience along with the performers.
 The artistic director is Viennese born conductor Thomas Rösner.

-The Beethoven Philharmonie has performed with many well-known soloists and conductors such as Chen Reiss, Daniela Fally, Andreas Schager, Michael Schade, Günther Groissböck, Vadim Repin, Patricia Kopatchinskaja, Renaud and Gautier Capuçon, Benjamin Schmid, Harriet Krijgh, Till Fellner, Philippe Entremont, Christoph-Mathias Mueller, Enrico Calesso, Christoph Campestrini, Alexander Gadjiev or Koon-Woo Paik.
+The orchestra has performed with many well-known soloists such as Chen Reiss, Daniela Fally, Andreas Schager, Michael Schade, Günther Groissböck, Vadim Repin, Patricia Kopatchinskaja, Renaud and Gautier Capuçon, Benjamin Schmid, Till Fellner, Philippe Entremont, Manuel Blanco, Nicolas Bayderou, Alexander Gadjiev, Lidia Baich or Koon-Woo Paik.

-Recent projects include the first Austrian performance of the Symphony in E by Franz Schubert in the new version by Richard Dünser, which was broadcast by the Austrian Radio as well as the world premiere of the 4th piano by the newly rediscovered Jewish – German- Czech composer Hans Winterberg.
+The first Austrian performance of the Symphony in E by Franz Schubert in the new version by Richard Dünser in 2023 has been broadcast by the Austrian Radio.
+In February 2024 the orchestra has played the world premiere of Hans Winterberg’s 4th piano concerto in a cooperation with Boosey&Hawkes and the Exilarte Zentrum in Vienna.

 • “Thomas Rösner and the Beethoven Philharmonic make music so gripping and colorful that their recording is one of the most dazzling in the catalog.”